CebolaLab/ATAC-seq/README.md

 grep "chrM" <sample>_sorted.idxstats
 ```

+The second column is the length of the chromosome and the third column is the total number of reads aligned to the chromosome (chrM).
 To see the total number of DNA fragments, run:

 ```
 samtools flagstat <sample>_sorted.bam > <sample>_sorted.flagstat